awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 You can reschedule an event so that it occurs at a specific date and time that suits you\.
 Only events that have a deadline date can be rescheduled\.
 There are other [limitations for rescheduling an event](#limitations-for-rescheduling)\.

-You can reschedule an event using one of the following methods\.
+You can reschedule an event by using one of the following methods\.

 ------
 #### [ New console ]